m1gu3l-d3v/dotfiles-bspwm/README.md

     </tr>
 </table>

 ### You can import your own color scheme!
-To generate one, you need to create a file at `cat ~/.config/colorschemes/colors/SchemeName.sh` similar to:
+To generate one, you need to create a file at `~/.config/colorschemes/colors/SchemeName.sh` similar to:

   ```sh
   colorbg='#1e1e2e'